 We want you to feel secure when using our Open Banking service.
 That’s why, in line with other loan providers, we’ll give you total control over when, how, and with whom your financial data is shared.
 Changed your mind?
 No problem.
 Just let us know and we’ll withdraw your request.

 Ready to find out more?

 The Salad Money team is here to help.
-We specialise in helping NHS employees get short-term loans of up to £1000, which they might struggle to get elsewhere without paying through the nose.
+We specialise in helping employed workers get short-term loans of up to £1000, which they might struggle to get elsewhere without paying through the nose.

 Why not apply now? it only takes a couple of minutes and could make a real difference to your financial situation.
 Got a question or not sure where to start?
 Our website is packed with guidance and you can speak to a member of our team via the live chat function.